 7. Hill Tracts

-This article is based on the class lecture of Bayazid Hossain, Department of SWE, University of Dhaka.
+This article is based on the class lecture of Bayazid Hossain (Lecturer, Department of Soil, Water & Environment, University of Dhaka).